LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

    proj4_txt = '+proj=eqc +lat_ts=60 +lat_0=60.1666 +lon_0=24.9417 +x_0=0 +y_0=0 +ellps=WGS84 +datum=WGS84 +units=m +no_defs'

-Okey, now we are ready to transform our ``Europe_borders.shp`` data into the desired projection.
+Now we are ready to transform our ``Europe_borders.shp`` data into the desired projection.
 Let's create a new copy of our GeoDataFrame called ``data_d`` (d for 'distance').

 .. ipython:: python